-This same article also establishes that in the event that a director is prosecuted or an order is issued against a director for the commencement of a trial for any of the criminal offences listed in article 213 of the Companies Act, the Board will examine the case as soon as possible and, in light of its specific circumstances, will decide whether or not the director is to remain in office.
+This same article also establishes that in the event that a director is prosecuted or a court order is issued against a director for the commencement of a trial for any of the criminal offences listed in article 213 of the Companies Act, the Board will examine the case as soon as possible and, in light of its specific circumstances, will decide whether or not the director is to remain in office.

-C.1.37 ' State whether any member of the board of directors has informed the company that he/she has been prosecuted or that an order for the commencement of a trial has been issued against that member for any or the criminal offences listed in article 213 of the Companies Act

-[] Yes [\(\)] No
+- C.1.37 State whether any member of the board of directors has informed the company that he/she has been prosecuted or that an order for the commencement of a trial has been issued against that member for any of the criminal offences listed in article 213 of the Companies Act - [] Yes [V] No - C.1.38 Describe the significant agreements entered into by the company that come into effect, are amended, or terminate in the event of a change in control at the company as a result of a takeover bid, and the effects thereof.